basrach/pkcs11/README.md

+# Reason for Fork

+The original project passed the PIN as a string, which led to it being copied during interop with the underlying C library.
+This made it impossible to reliably overwrite the PIN in memory after use, posing a potential security risk in scenarios where memory dumps are a concern.

+To address this, the API was modified to accept the PIN as a byte array, allowing for explicit memory zeroing after processing.
+Due to this breaking change in the API, a fork was made to continue development with enhanced control over sensitive data handling.

 # PKCS#11

 This is a Go implementation of the PKCS#11 API.
 It wraps the library closely, but uses Go idiom where